Categories

 Loading a Trailer

 Maximum permissible values are listed on the safety compliance certification labels for the vehicle and for the trailer to be towed.
 For their location, see the Mercedes-Benz Sprinter Operator’s Manual.
 The lowest value listed must be selected when determining how the vehicle and trailer are loaded.
 To assist in attaining good handling of the vehicle/trailer combination, it is important that the tongue weight be maintained at approximately 10-15 percent of the loaded trailer weight, but not to exceed the hitch rating.
 Tongue loads can be adjusted by proper distribution of the load in the trailer, and can be checked by weighing separately the loaded trailer and then the tongue.
 The tongue weight at the hitch ball must be added to the GVW to prevent exceeding your Sprinter towed vehicle’s rear GAWR.
 When towing trailers, touring coach tires should be inflated to the highest pressures shown on the Sprinter Tire Information Placard.
-See Mercedes-Benz Sprinter Operator’s Manual for its location.
+See the Mercedes-Benz Sprinter Operator’s Manual for its location.
 The Cargo Carrying Capacity (CCC) of this vehicle is reduced by the amount that equals the trailer tongue load on the trailer hitch.

 Checking Weights of Vehicle and Trailer